markcheret/footnotes/readme.txt

 == Changelog ==

 = 1.5.0 =
+- Add: Grouped the Plugin Settings into a new Menu Page called "ManFisher Plugins"
+- Add: Sub Page to list all other Plugins of the Contributors
+- Add: Hyperlink to manfisher.eu in the "other plugins" page
 - Update: Refactored the whole source code
-- Add: Grouped the Plugin Settings into a new Menu Page called "ManFisher Plugins"
 - Update: Moved the Diagnostics Sections to into a new Sub Page called "Diagnostics"
-- Add: Sub Page to list all other Plugins of the Contributors
 - Bugfix: Line up Footnotes with multiple lines in the Reference container
+- Bugfix: Load text domain
+- Bugfix: Display the Footnotes button in the plain text editor of posts/pages

 = 1.4.0 =
 - Feature: WPML Config XML file for easy multi language string translation (WPML String Translation Support File)